Earthscott/python-challenge/README.md

 Note that the Voter ID and the County are not needed for this analysis.
 Print the results to the terminal and save the results in a text file.

-The input file is located in the PyPoll/Resources folder, and the output is saved in the PyPoll/Analysis folder.
-The script is executed from the PyPoll folder.
+The input file is located in the `PyPoll/Resources` folder, and the output is saved in the `PyPoll/Analysis` folder.
+The script `main.pl` is executed from the `PyPoll` folder.